LiamHarrison25/LiamHarrison25/README.md

 ## About

-Gameplay developer, nominated for best technical in the 2024 Ubisoft Game Lab Competition, studying at Champlain College.
-Expected to graduate in May 2025 with a Bachelor of Science in Game Programming.
+Gameplay developer, nominated for best technical in the 2024 Ubisoft Game Lab Competition, from Champlain College.

 I am passionate about video games and am interested in pursuing a career in game development.
 Working on video games has been a life long dream of mine.
 Ever since I started playing games when I was younger, I have always been interested in creating things I can call my own.
 From making custom Redstone machines in Minecraft, to messing around with forge in Halo, I have always enjoyed the creativity that can be brought out through video games.